SanathJ/PortraitGen/README.md

 - `element` If present, adds the symbol of the element to the portrait.
 Other entries in the array should be set to `undefined`.
 - `note` If present, adds a note to the portrait.

+> [!NOTE]
-Fuzzy search is present so names do not need to be accurate, however if a different character's portrait is generated, the character's full name may be required.
+> Fuzzy search is present so names do not need to be accurate, however if a different character's portrait is generated, the character's full name may be required.

 Run `npm run start` to generate image in `output/`.